Unbiased and Consistent Nested Sampling via Sequential Monte Carlo: Sequential Monte Carlo

-see \citet[Chapter 2.5]{Liu2001} for a full discussion.
-Unfortunately, in difficult high-dimensional settings, it is often hard to make a choice of importance sampling density to ensure that the ESS will be high (equivalently, that the variance of the normalized weights will be low).

-SMC samplers \citep{DelMoral2006} extend the idea of importance sampling to a general method for sampling from a sequence of probability densities $\{\pi_t\}_{t=1}^T$ defined on a common space $E$, as well as estimating their associated normalizing constants $\{\mathcal{Z}_t\}_{t=1}^T$ in a sequential manner.
-This is accomplished by obtaining at each time step $t=1,\ldots,T$ a collection of random samples (called {\em particles}) with associated (normalized) weights $\{\v X_t^k, W_t^k\}_{t=1}^T$, for $k=1,\ldots,N$, such that the weighted empirical measures of the cloud of particles,
+SMC samplers \citep{DelMoral2006} extend the idea of importance sampling to a general method for sampling from a sequence of probability densities $\{\pi_t\}_{t=1}^T$ defined on a common space $E$, as well as estimating their associated normalising constants in a sequential manner.
+This is accomplished by obtaining at each time step $t=0,\ldots,T$ a collection of random samples (called {\em particles}) with associated (normalised) weights $\{\v X_t^{(k)}, W_t^{(k)}\}_{k=1}^N$, for $t=0,\ldots,T$, such that the particle approximations